 AUTHORIZATION: The project is authorized by Section 2 of the Rivers and Harbors Act of 1915 (38 Statue 1051); modified by Section 1 of the Rivers and Harbors Act of 1917, (40 Stat.
 252) and by Section 6 of the Rivers and Harbor Act of 1930 (46 Statute 947) and expanded in Section 102 (v) of the Water Resources Development Act of 1990 (WRDA ’90) (P.L.
 99-662) to collect floatables (floating debris that has washed into the waterways) while collecting floating timber and drift.
 This project is 100% federally funded, and there is no local cost-sharing sponsor.

 STATUS: The project is an ongoing year-round maintenance operation.
-During Fiscal Year 2016 (last year of available data) 400,000 cubic feet of drift and floatables were collected.
-Removing drift and floatables each year results in the avoidance of approximately $25,000,000 of damages to the many cargo vessels, tankers, barges, passenger commuter ferries, cruise ships, and recreational vessels.
-This yields an annual benefit-to-cost ratio of 2.67.
+During Fiscal Year 2020 (last year of available data) 352,000 cubic feet of drift and floatables (equivalent of 150 forty-foot tractor-trailers) were collected.
+Removing drift and floatables each year results in the avoidance of approximately $30,000,000 of damages to the many cargo vessels, tankers, barges, passenger commuter ferries, cruise ships, and recreational vessels.
+This yields an annual benefit-to-cost ratio of 2.7.
 Consistent with the authorization in the Water Resources Development Act of 1990, floatables are also collected so they do not escape the harbor and pollute the New Jersey and New York bathing beaches.
 Since the Corps of Engineers implemented the Water Resources Development Act of 1990 authorization there has not been a major beach closure because of fugitive drift and debris from the areas covered by the Corps of Engineers per the U.S. Environmental Protection Agency Region 2 Floatables Action Plan annual report.
 Prior to the inclusion of floatables collection, these beaches were often closed because of wash ups of fugitive debris and drift.
 The most infamous period was the summers of 1987 and 1988.
 The environmental and economic benefits of assisting to keep the bathing beaches safe and open have not yet been completely developed.

 U.S. Army Corps of Engineers, New York District